-NASA's Psyche spacecraft, launched in October 2023, is preparing for a key flyby of Mars on May 15, 2026.
-It will pass 4,500 km above the Martian surface to use its gravity as a natural boost.
+NASA's Psyche probe, launched in October 2023, is preparing for a key Mars flyby on May 15, 2026.
+It will pass 4,500 km from the Martian surface to use its gravity as a natural boost.
 This maneuver will optimize its trajectory toward the metallic asteroid 16 Psyche, saving fuel on the journey.

 The most expensive (and distant) space mine in the solar system 💎